Enalean/tuleap-documentation-en/languages/en/administration-guide/backend-worker.rst

 .. note::

-    if redis is already configured, you just need to configure the connection with the server
+    If redis is already configured, you just need to configure the connection with the server.

+    If redis is installed for several servers, you must setup firewall rules to ensure only granted front-end servers can access it.

 You must install redis epel from and the php lib from SCLO